Quantifying over Boolean announcements: Introduction

-There seem to be many applications, in particular in planning, wherein it makes sense only to consider quantifications over booleans.
+There seems to be many applications, in particular in planning, wherein it makes sense only to consider quantifications over Booleans.

-Consider cards cryptography wherein two communicating agents (the principals) attempt to learn the card deal without other players (eavesdroppers) learning the card deal, or even something stronger, such as not learning the ownership of any single card other than their own \cite{fischeretal:1996,hvd.studlog:2003,cordonetal.tcs:2013}.
+Consider cards cryptography wherein two communicating agents (the principals) attempt to learn the card deal without other players (eavesdroppers) learning the card deal, or even something stronger, such as not learning the ownership of any single card other than their own~\cite{fischeretal:1996,hvd.studlog:2003,cordonetal.tcs:2013}.
 When modelling initial uncertainty about a stack of cards being dealt over a finite set of players, single states in such models can be uniquely identified with a card deal.
-Therefore, public announcements restricting such models correspond to booleans.
+Therefore, public announcements restricting such models correspond to Booleans.
 For example, let there be three cards $0,1,2$ and three players Alice, Bob, and Eve, and suppose that Alice announces (truthfully) that she holds card $0$.
-This corresponds to the public announcement of (some elementary boolean representation of) two card deals, namely the one wherein, additionally, Bob holds 1 and Eve holds 2, and the one wherein Bob holds 2 and Eve holds 1.
+This corresponds to the public announcement of (some elementary Boolean representation of) two card deals, namely the one wherein, additionally, Bob holds 1 and Eve holds 2, and the one wherein Bob holds 2 and Eve holds 1.

-As another example, consider multi-agent planning for publicly observable sensing actions under uncertainty \cite{Levesque96,hvdetal.sitcalc:2011,bolanderetal:2011,CharrierHLMS16}: given multiple agents that are uncertain about a number of system parameters (lights, switches, temperature settings) they may be informed, or they may be informing each other, about their observations of the state of the light.
+As another example, consider multi-agent planning for publicly observable sensing actions under uncertainty~\cite{Levesque96,hvdetal.sitcalc:2011,bolanderetal:2011,CharrierHLMS16}: given multiple agents that are uncertain about a number of system parameters (lights, switches, temperature settings) they may be informed, or they may be informing each other, about their observations of the state of the light.
 Or they may be planning to make such observations, and contingent on the outcome of such observations take further action.

 We close the introduction with an outline of the content of this work.
-In Section \ref{sec.two} we define the logical language and semantics of \logicbapal{} and we give various semantic results that will be used in later sections.
-Section \ref{sec.three} is on the expressivity of \logicbapal, and Section \ref{sec.four} presents the complete axiomatization.
-Finally, Section \ref{sec.five} proves the decidability of \logicbapal.
+In Section~\ref{sec.two} we define the logical language and semantics of \logicbapal{} and in the subsequent Section~\ref{sec.twothree} we give various results for this semantics that will be used in later sections.
+Section~\ref{sec.three} is on the expressivity of \logicbapal.
+Section~\ref{sec.four} presents the complete axiomatization.